 knowing that the laying aside of my earthly dwelling is imminent, as also our Lord Jesus Christ has made clear to me.2 Peter 1:14(NASB)

-As a young man, Peter sought to influence the Lord Jesus against His Father's will, and had to be admonished by Jesus with the rebuke, "get behind me Satan..'
-But as a matured believer, his walk was so intimate with his Master, that the Lord made it clear to him, that it was soon time for Peter to lay aside his earthly dwelling.
+As a young man, Peter sought to influence the Lord Jesus against His Father's will and had to be admonished by Jesus with the rebuke, "get behind me Satan..."
+But as a mature believer, his walk was so intimate with his Master that the Lord made it clear to him that it was soon time for Peter, "to lay aside his earthly dwelling."

-Like Peter, we will also put off this earthly body - either at the resurrection of Church-age saints or when the body of Christ is raptured into His presence at the end of this Church dispensation (whichever comes first).
-On that day we will be changed, in a moment - in the twinkling of an eye.
+Like Peter, we will also put off this earthly body, at the event we call the Rapture of the Church.
+Every Christian will be raptured at this event, in a certain order.
+FIRST, Church-age saints who have died will be resurrected (the dead in Christ rise first) - SECOND, the rest of the Body of Christ will be taken into His presence without seeing death (then, we who are alive and remain will be caught up together with the Church-age saints, and we will all forever be with the Lord).
+On that day, we will be changed in a moment - in the twinkling of an eye.
 Our earthly body, which is sown as a perishable body, will be raised in an imperishable body.

 Although our body is sown in dishonour, it will be raised in glory.
 Although it is sown in weakness, it will be raised in power - and although we live a natural body in this life, it will be raised a spiritual body.
 For this perishable body must put on the imperishable, and this mortal must put on immortality - how wonderful!
 On that day we will ALL be clothed in a new, perfect, pure, resurrected body, which will like unto Christ's glorious body, for which we praise and thank His holy name.